-There were inaccuracies and factual errors in this expert’s report on a specific career (it was teacher) that made me wonder if he (the opposing expert) had actually ever talked to a teacher about their job in real life!
+There were inaccuracies, false statements and numerous errors in this expert’s report on a specific career (it was teacher).
+This made made me wonder if he (the opposing expert) had actually ever talked to a teacher about their job in real life!
 (Ahh, try being married to a teacher like me!)

 Even following divorce, my services can help an “ex” find appropriate work.
 With the results of interest and aptitude tests, along with professional guidance, the value of hiring a vocational consultant is enhanced should the cost of placement services be included in the alimony proceedings.

-Please contact me to discuss how I can help level the playing field so the divorce process moves in a fair and equitable manner.
+Contact me to discuss how I can help level the playing field so the divorce process moves in a fair and equitable manner.
 It makes sense to have a person’s earning capacity known early in the proceedings.